UKPLab/CARE/docs/source/for_developers/basics/conventions.rst

     git checkout dev

-2. To create a new feature branch on 'dev', you first need to define a proper name.
-The feature has an associated issue number ''FNUM'' and a one-word name ''FNAME''.
+2. To create a new feature branch on `dev`, you first need to define a proper name.
+The feature has an associated issue number ``FNUM`` and a one-word name ``FNAME``.
 Then you create a child branch as:

 ::